The Wild vs. The Zoo

 I was tired.
 I got lazy.
 I let a series of difficult circumstances in life get the better of me.
 I forgot who I was.

-BUT… last summer when I was hospitalized with COVID, everything changed.
+BUT… in the summer of 2020 when I was hospitalized with COVID, everything changed.
 There has been a growing feeling that what was once wild, is now becoming a distant memory.
 What once used to make me feel alive and on purpose has been missing.
-I have been getting adjusted to life in the zoo.
+I have been getting adjusted and quite comfortable to life in the zoo.